tayruxin/tp/docs/UserGuide.md

 </div>

 **Examples:** </br>
-1.You received a email from Microsoft to interview for a Frontend Developer role which is different from the role you applied for.
+1.received an email from Microsoft to interview for a Frontend Developer role instead, which is different from the Software Engineer role you applied for.
-To edit, type `edit 2 s/PI r/Frontend Developer`
+To edit the company's information, type `edit 2 s/PI r/Frontend Developer`

 ![EditDemo1.png](images/EditDemo1.png)
 2.The status and role of the 2nd company in the list is edited to be Pending Interview and Frontend Developer respectively.